meansquaredlabs/bitsandbytes/_posts/2025-04-28-How_Enterprises_Are_Really_Using_GenAI_Today.md

 `>_TLDR`
-Enterprises are leveraging GenAI to unlock insights from unstructured data, power conversational assistants, enhance business intelligence, and accelerate code development, driving an average ROI of 41% among early adopters.
+Enterprises are leveraging GenAI to unlock insights from unstructured data, power conversational assistants and enhance business intelligence, driving an average ROI of 41% among early adopters.

 ---